vmleon/mysql-dataintegrator-datascience-workshop/lab1/README.md

 >
 > Description: `MySQL and MySQL X Protocol`

-Leave the rest of fields with default values.
+Leave the rest of the fields with default values.

 Click **Add Ingress Rule** to confirm the values.